mikael-johnsson/your-shopping-list/README.md

 As a logged in user you can handle List and List items.
 With simple buttons and forms you can create, read, update and delete your lists and list items.

-As a not logged in user you are only allowed to create a user.
+As a non logged in user you are only allowed to create a user.
 Remaining handling features of the user object is limited to the superusers through the admin page.
 As of now there is no way for a regular user to update username, change password or delete account.

 ### Feature showcase
 #### Navbar